ch-stark/blog1506/submariner/README.md

 	    node-role.kubernetes.io/backend: ""
 	  taints:
 	  - effect: NoSchedule
+	    key: postgresql
+	  - effect: NoSchedule
-	    key: postgres
+	    key: pgpool
 	  platform:
 	    gcp:
 	      osDisk: {}
 	      type: n1-standard-4
 	  replicas: 3

-This looks complex because it is using templating functions to resolve the identity of the dynamically generated name of the cluster that was provisioned by Hive in response to a ClusterClaim.
+This might look complex because it is using templating functions to resolve the identity of dynamically generated cluster names when using ClusterClaims but is actually no different than how PersistentVolumeClaims generate dyanmic names for Perstistent Volumes which most users are familiar with.
 The templates are intended to be processed by the [policyGenerator plugin](https://github.com/stolostron/policy-generator-plugin) as part of an automated policy-driven workflow operated by the SRE team.
-Alternatively, a manual lookup and substitution can be done.
-The net result is a cluster with two machine pools per cloud provider.
+For more details abou the policyGenerator plugin please refer to this [blog](https://cloud.redhat.com/blog/generating-governance-policies-using-kustomize-and-gitops).

 $ oc get machinepools -A
 NAMESPACE                      NAME                                          POOLNAME         CLUSTERDEPLOYMENT              REPLICAS